COSCUP/COSCUP-Volunteer/docs_dev/docs/global_engagement/hello_world.md

 COSCUP is the Conference for Open Source Coders, Users & Promoters.
 It is organized by a group of Taiwan open-source communities together and usually takes place at the end of July or early August every year.
 Around 2000 - 3000 attendees participate in COSCUP each year.

-This year it will take place on 2024/08/03 - 2024/08/04.
+This year it will take place on **[2024/08/03 - 2024/08/04 at Taipei, Taiwan](http://www.google.com/calendar/render?action=TEMPLATE&dates=20240803T010000Z%2F20240804T090000Z&ctz=Asia/Taipei&text=COSCUP%202024&location=National%20Taiwan%20University%20of%20Science%20and%20Technology&details=Conference%20for%20Open%20Source%20Coders%2C%20Users%20and%20Promoters%20(COSCUP))**.

 ## Call for Participation

 We are now calling for participation for open source community booths/stands, open source tracks, and speakers.
-For further details, please refer to the information page.
+For further details, please refer to the [information page](https://blog.coscup.org/2024/02/blog-post.html).

 ## Call for Volunteers